By Lindsey Lane

 Book people love a good story.
 One that is filled with twists and turns.
 Interpreting Pinterest analytics is much like watching a drama unfold.
 Ups and downs.
 Peaks and valleys.

 With a little bit of training, Pinterest users can read the receptibility of their content within a few days of posting.
-Analytics allow pinners to see how many people have seen their pins and if the viewers found the content to be engaging.

 Continue Reading Guest Post: Debbie Gonzales on Kidlit Promotion, Pinterest Analytics & You »